Josh Swords

 Responsible AI as a differentiator

 The AI market is crowded and it’s hard to stand out.
-But there’s an opportunity that could benefit firms, and society at large — leading the way in ethical and responsible AI use.
+But there’s an opportunity that could benefit us all: leading the way in ethical and responsible AI use.

 The problem